streamlit/docs/content/streamlit-cloud/get-started/share-your-app/index.md

 2. **Add Viewers in Settings**

-   Click on the "Sharing" section in the App Settings and in the text input area, provide a line-separated list of email addresses for the users you wish to grant viewer access to your app, or provide a line-separated list of allowed email address domains.
+   Click on the "Sharing" section in the App Settings and in the text input area, provide a line-separated list of email addresses for the users you wish to grant viewer access to your app.
 Click "Save."

    <div style={{ maxWidth: '75%', marginBottom: '-3em', marginLeft: '5em' }}>
        <Image src="/images/streamlit-cloud/add-viewers.png" />